hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br>

 Everyone is used to seeing a standard Frequency Response (FR) graphic.
 Below are both the horizontal and vertical response over a limited window.
 I have provided a "normalized" set of data as well.
-The normalization simply means that I took the difference of the on-axis response and compared the other axes' mesaurements to the on-axis response.
-This gives the viewer a good idea of the speaker performance as you move off-axis, relative to the on-axis response.
+The normalization simply means that I took the difference of the on-axis response and compared the other axes' mesaurements to the on-axis response which gives the viewer a good idea of the speaker performance, relative to the on-axis response, as you move off-axis.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/Buchardt S400 Horizontal FR.png" alt="fr horz" width="120%"/>